I described speed skating training a bit in No Regrets Part 5. But ultimately you don’t train to train. You train to race.

 Progress in both racing and training came in dribs and drabs.
 A nice thing about being a newbie is that PR’s are easy to come by.
 But it doesn’t last.
 I’d make a jump on the ice but it wouldn’t always translate to racing.
 Under stress and such, you revert to old habits and that’s what I’d do.

 I would set PR’s in training but they wouldn’t show up in races.
 It would take 4 years until what I was doing in training would carryover to trials and I’d relax and just race.
-When you try to go fast, you tighten up; relax and just skate, and you go fast.
-Easy to say, hard to do.
-I talked about this a bit in Goal vs Process Oriented Training.
+When you try to go fast, you tighten up.
+When you relax and just skate, and you go fast.
+It’s easy to tell someone to be process oriented and a lot harder to do it.

 It was a real struggle at times.
 This was the only activity I’d ever done where the harder I worked, the slower I got.
 Every year my technique was changing and that meant another season to try to become efficient at the new technique again.
 And when you’re having to think about technique, you can’t go all out or your technique falls apart again.
 I’d note that I was always improving on sub-maximal sets of laps or intervals because it wasn’t at 100% and I’d skate well.